aalexx-S/LBTAS-2018/README.md

 ## Usage

 ```
-python3 findLocation.py [-h] [-db DATABASE] [-qt QUERYTIMES] [-o OUTPUT | -silent] KEY_FILE INPUT
+python3 findLocation.py [-h] [-k KEYFILE] [-db DATABASE] [-shp SHAPEFILE] [-qt QUERYTIMES] [-o OUTPUT | -silent] INPUT
 ```

 Use -h for more details.

-## Key File
+### Key File

 Users need to place the api services they want to use and other required information in a file.
+By default, its called "key.txt", but can be changed via '-k'.

 Each line contains a service, formatted as follow: